 Then, there is the issue with ferrets, which New York City has ruled are “wild” animals.

 In addition to these issues with defined (or undefined terms) the proposed exemptions in the bill, presented below, do nothing to right size the problems with this bill.

 (1) exhibitions at a non-mobile, permanent institution or facility certified by the United States Department of Agriculture and accredited by the Association of Zoos and Aquariums, the Global Federation of Animal Sanctuaries, the American Sanctuary Association, or a similar organization as determined by the Department of Environmental Protection;

 (2) outreach programs for educational or conservation purposes conducted by a facility accredited by the Association of Zoos and Aquariums, the Global Federation of Animal Sanctuaries, the American Sanctuary Association, or a similar organization as determined by the Department of Environmental Protection;

 (3) an institution of higher education exhibiting wild or exotic animals for research or education purposes; or

 (4) outreach programs for educational or conservation purposes conducted by governmental entities.

 First, there is a concern about the arbitrary deference to accreditation by third parties, without reference to any specific animal care standards required.

-Second, there are a number of non-governmental entities that are not institutional of higher education that conduct educational and outreach programs that help the public understand the importance and beauty of certain species.
+Second, there are a number of non-governmental entities that are not institutions of higher education that conduct educational and outreach programs that help the public understand the importance and beauty of certain species.

 As others have suggested, the language of the originally proposed bill, which would have prohibited the use of elephants in traveling animal acts, was much more preferable than these current versions.